apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/task.md

 ##### Params

-- status: the status of asynTasks
+- status: the status of asyncTasks
 - limit：the max number of tasks to return

 ##### Method & Url